Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

-where $r_i=p_i/m_i$, so that contribution from an individual word is proportional to both the average frequency of the word and also depends on the ratio between the smaller and average frequencies.
-To elucidate the second dependency, we reframe the contribution as
+where $r_i=\min(p_i,q_i)/m_i$.
+The contribution from an individual word is therefore proportional to the average frequency of the word $m_i$ and also depends on the ratio between the smaller and average frequencies, $r_i=p_i/m_i$.
+We write the contribution of the $i^{\textnormal{th}}$ word as: